An Overview of Tommy John Surgery

 Recovery Following Ulnar Collateral Ligament Reconstruction

 Ulnar collateral ligament reconstruction has an 85% success rate.
 Although the surgery takes roughly an hour to perform, the rehabilitation process can take up to a year.
-It is marked with physical therapy, pendulum exercises and a regime prescribed by Dr. Millett for a maximized healing process.
+After surgery the elbow will be secured in a brace to protect the healing tissue.
+A few weeks after surgery you will be able to start moving your elbow.
+At the end of a month, you may be able to fully extend your elbow.
+Moreover, the rehab process entails physical therapy, pendulum exercises and a regime prescribed by Dr. Millett for a maximized healing process.
 Sports figures who are not in the pitching position generally take just about 6 months to heal.

 For additional resources on Tommy John Surgery, or to determine if you are a candidate for ulnar collateral ligament reconstruction, contact the orthopedic office of Dr. Peter Millett.